 Why Family Documentary?

 When my children were little, I quickly realized that the photographs I truly loved were of the everyday moments I always wanted to remember: pushing them on the swing in the back yard, playing trains on the rug, or snuggling on the couch to read a book.
 I wanted to fix in my memory the way my oldest put on a helmet to knock cardboard blocks down with his ride-on “car car” or my youngest delighted in painting himself more than the paper, and how they both curled up together to nap.

 I had been photographing my friends and family in this natural way since I was a teen, but if I could have found someone to come to my house and take those photographs for my young family, I would have.
 I didn’t.
 I have photographs of moments like these, but not many of us all together.

 Now my children are teens, and I’ve seen how the authentic, unposed photographs I have of their youngest years, as well as the ones we have now, mean more to my family as every day passes.

 I’ve seen the way my my youngest used to make up songs about our family gallery wall and play the piano while spotlighting each photo.
 The way my children go back again and again to look at the albums we’ve created, even years later.
 Just like I did with my family photographs, as a child, and still do from time to time today.

 This is why I love to create documentary art for families, and to help you keep and share your stories.
 There is something magical about the way photographs nurture our children, and always take us back home.

 a little more about me...

-I teach Music Together, a unique research-based early childhood music program for children and the grown-ups who love them.
+❋ I teach Music Together, a unique, playful, research-based early childhood music program that introduces music-making to children with the grown-ups who love them.